Crunch has collected 6 tips for your next business meeting.

 Don’t talk about private topics

-Many would like to have an almost close friendship with their customers or partners, but be careful not to go too fast.
-Stay away from topics like religion, politics and even money, as they are all potential mining fields for awkward and harmful discussions.
+Many would like to have an almost close friendship with their customers or partners.
+Just be careful not to go too fast.
+Stay away from topics like religion, politics, and even money.
+Because they are all potential mining fields for awkward and harmful discussions.

 Beware of “I”

-Many tend to be caught by what they want and expect themselves in a business discussion – but beware as it can quickly make you seem selfish or aggressive.
+While some professionals tend to be caught by what they want, they shouldn’t expect this to be the outcome of a business meeting.
+Beware as it can quickly make you seem selfish or aggressive.

-In order to prevent your customers or partners from getting the wrong impression of you, instead of the word “I” try to use the word “we” and “ours”.
-In that way, you include them in your wishes and expectations and you seem genuinely interested.
+In order to prevent your customers or partners from getting the wrong impression of you, instead of the word “I”, try to use “we” and “ours”.
+This way you include them in your wishes and expectations.
+Furthermore, you seem genuinely interested.

-Some people are comfortable with improvising an entire meeting and think that their abilities and expertise can easily lead them through.
-This is often seen as unprofessional behavior.
-Regardless of whether you are in a meeting or even holding it, you should always be prepared and informed about the purpose of the meeting.
+Some people are comfortable with improvising an entire business meeting and think that their abilities and expertise can easily lead them through.
+Often, businessmen see this as an unprofessional behaviour.
+Whether you are in a meeting or holding it, you should always prepare and inform yourself about the purpose of the meeting.

 Be a good listener

-Holding a meeting for demotivated people is one of the worst scenarios.
-When someone are demotivated, it shows all the others that they are simply not interested and there may not come constructiveness out of the meeting.
+Probably the worst scenario is holding a meeting for demotivated people.
+When someone is demotivated, it shows the other participants that they are simply not interested.
+You can expect zero constructiveness to come out of this kind of meeting.

-A motivated mind can generate beneficial discussion and provide feedback, which is important to show everybody respect.
+A motivated mind can generate beneficial discussion and provide feedback.
+Thus, it’s important to show everybody respect.
 Always give them your full attention.

 Always summarize in the end

-During a meeting people can easily focus on different things, misunderstand or remember incorrectly.
-Therefore, it is a good idea to always sum up all the important points from the meeting at the end so that all participants are on the same page.
-This can also help break down big items into smaller bites, so everyone subsequently remembers what you agreed on.
+During a meeting, people can easily focus on different things, misunderstand, or remember incorrectly.
+Therefore, it is a good idea to always sum up all the important points from the meeting at the end.
+This way all participants will be on the same page.
+Breaking down big items into smaller bites can help everyone remember what you agreed on.